ERS-HCL/pwa-free-lancer/README.md

 ## Credits

-This is based on the video tutorial from the youtube channel [CodingTheSmartWay.com](https://www.youtube.com/watch?v=M_gWF8Cw6KY )
+This is based on the video tutorial from the youtube channel video [CodingTheSmartWay.com](https://www.youtube.com/watch?v=M_gWF8Cw6KY )

 ## License